-Under regulation 55 of the LGPS

-Regulations 2013, all Local Government

-Pension Scheme (LGPS) Funds in England

-and Wales are required to publish a
+Under regulation 55 of the LGPS Regulations 2013, all Local Government Pension Schemes (LGPS) in England and Wales are required to publish a Governance Compliance Statement.

-Governance Policy Statement setting

-out whether the authority delegates its

-functions, or part of its functions to a

-committee, a sub-committee or an officer of
+The Governance Compliance Statement must set out whether the local authority delegates its functions, or part of its functions to a committee, a sub-committee, or an officer of the authority.

-the authority.